APA Style – Definition, Overview & Examples

 If you have to quote using APA style, the citations in the text follow an author-year-system, just like Harvard referencing.
 However, the Harvard referencing style requires a reference list which should also contain the sources that were used during the literature research but were not quoted.

-In contrast to this, it is sufficient to list the sources cited in the text for APA style (cf. Samac et al. 2014: 115).
-Using an author-year-system like APA style only requires that the source citations are included in the text as such and do not appear in footnotes (cf. Haddad-Zubel et al. 2009: 62).
+In contrast to this, it is sufficient to list the sources cited in the text for APA style.
+Using an author-year-system like the APA style only requires that the source citations are included in the text as such and do not appear in footnotes.

-Please note: Seek your supervisor’s advice if you realize that the formal specifications for your bachelor´s thesis require a bibliography instead of a list of references, although you are supposed to quote in APA style (APA Style 2018).
+Note: Seek your supervisor’s advice if you realize that the formal specifications for your bachelor’s thesis require a bibliography instead of a list of references, although you are supposed to quote in APA style.

-Samac et al. (cf. 2014: 15) mention a few characteristics of compiling a reference list that are specific to the APA style.
+There are a few characteristics of compiling a reference list that is specific to the APA style.
 If you are planning to quote using APA style in your thesis, you should check your reference list to make sure it meets the following rules:

-• Year of publication and edition are to be put in brackets
+• The year of publication and edition are to be put in brackets

 • The ampersand (‘&’) is used before the name of the last author in a row of authors